USDA Specific Terms –

 VA Loan–More appropriately termed “VA Insured Loan.”
 A mortgage for which the Veteran’s Administration insures the lender against losses the lender may incur due to your default.
 Available only to veterans possessing a Certificate of Eligibility.
 Click highlighted link → for more infomation about the VA mortgage program.

-We are always happy to answer your questions about the USDA Rural Housing application and lender pre qualification requirements.
+We are always happy to answer your questions about the USDA Rural Housing application and lender pre-qualification requirements.
 To expedite your request, please fill out the short information request form (located on the upper right side of your screen) and a USDA Mortgage Specialist will contact you today.
-You can also call us 7 days a week/ 9am-8pm at ph: 904-302-6060
+You can also call us 7 days a week/ 9am-8pm at the number above.

 Mobile phone users will find the info request form at the bottom of this page.